 The work described in this blog post is built by a large team of colleagues across Facebook and would not have been possible without the time and contribution from many colleagues at Facebook: Xiaodong Wang, Brandon Reagen, Bradford Cottel, Bill Jia, Andrey Malevich, Mikhail Smelyanskiy, Liang Xiong, and Xuan Zhang.
 The authors would especially like to thank Facebook Research Scientists Maxim Naumov and Dheevatsa Mudigere for the collaboration on the Deep Learning Recommendation Model benchmark, its analysis and optimization, as well as their feedback on this blog post.

-About the Authors: The authors are all researchers with Facebook’s AI Infrastructure Research team in Boston, which focuses on next-generation systems for large-scale machine learning workloads.
+About the Authors: Wu, Lee, and Hazelwood are with Facebook’s AI Infrastructure Research team, which focuses on next-generation systems for large-scale machine learning workloads.
+Gupta and Brooks are with Harvard University and collaborate with Facebook.

 Disclaimer: These posts are written by individual contributors to share their thoughts on the Computer Architecture Today blog for the benefit of the community.
 Any views or opinions represented in this blog are personal, belong solely to the blog author and do not represent those of ACM SIGARCH or its parent organization, ACM.